sagemath/website/README.md

   to pick up any changes in your local file-system.

 * [xdotool](http://www.semicomplete.com/projects/xdotool/) - `apt-get install xdotool` -
-  which does reload the open tab in your web-browser (by sending `Shift+Ctrl+R`)
+  which does reload the open tab in your web-browser (by sending `Shift+Ctrl+R`).

-Combined, less than a second after you "save" any file, you can see the result without lifting a finger.
+Their combined effect is, that less than a second after you "save" a file, you can see the result without lifting a finger.

 Style